 But are your brand advocates simply raising awareness of your brand, or are they actually helping you to convert awareness?

 Who are brand advocates and what motivates them?
 How do you effectively engage advocates for your business?
-How do you reach out to best and highly performing brand advocates?
+How do you reach out to the best and high-performing advocates?

 Not every type of advocate will advocate in the same way, and each type is suited to do different types of work and is motivated by different things.